MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

 If you intend to install the Hyper-V role on the target computer, see [Setting Up Network Debugging of a Virtual Machine Host](setting-up-network-debugging-of-a-virtual-machine-host.md).

-For information on debugging a hyper-v Virtual Machine (VM), see [Setting Up Network Debugging of a Virtual Machine - KDNET](setting-up-network-debugging-of-a-virtual-machine-host.md)
+For information on debugging a hyper-v Virtual Machine (VM), see [Setting Up Network Debugging of a Virtual Machine - KDNET](setting-up-network-debugging-of-a-virtual-machine-host.md).

-### Installing KDNET on the host OS when Hyper-V debugging is enabled
+### Enabling KDNET on a hyper-v host that is running VMs with external network connectivity

-There is a specific situation, that is not too common, that can cause some confusion and what will appear as a networking failure.
-In this scenario:
+There is a specific situation, which is not uncommon, which will cause networking in VMs to stop working:

-- Hyper-V has been enabled on the PC and the target VM is configured for debugging.
+- Hyper-V has been enabled on the PC, an external networking switch has been created and is pointed at a physical NIC in the machine, and VMs have been configured to use that external switch for their networking.

-- There is a need to configure the host OS to debug Windows that is supporting the VM.
-To do this, KDNET is configured in the host OS.
+- KDNET is then enabled on the hyper-v host OS using the same physical NIC that is pointed to by the external networking switch, and the host is rebooted.

-Because KDNET will need exclusive access to the physical adapter, it will take over all access to the adapter.
-When this occurs, the VM will no longer be able to access the network using the configured network adapters.
-If this occurs and you want to re-enable network access for the VMs, complete these steps.
+- All of the VMs that were using the previously configured external switch, lose their network connectivity after the reboot.

+This is by design, and happens because KDNET takes exclusive control over the NIC it is configured to use, and the native NDIS miniport for that NIC is not loaded by the OS.
+When this occurs, the external networking switch can no longer communicate with the native NDIS miniport driver, and will stop working.
+To work around this situation, do the following:

 1. Open the Virtual Switch Manager from Hyper-V Manager, select your existing Virtual Switch, and change the external network NIC to the *Microsoft Kernel Debug Network Adapter* by selecting it from the drop down box and then clicking OK in the Virtual Switch Manager dialog box.

 2. After updating your Virtual Switch NIC, shutdown and restart your VMs.

+When KDNET debugging is turned off, the same procedure will need to be followed to repoint the external switch back to the native NDIS miniport for the NIC.
+Otherwise VM connectivity will be lost when the machine is rebooted after debugging is disabled.

 ## <span id="IPV6"></span><span id="ipv6"></span><span id="IPv6"></span>IPv6